 If your kids do nothing but play video games until September, they will be fine.
 If they eat too many sweets and not enough veggies for the next six months, they’re not gonna die.
 We will eventually find a new normal, and we will pick ourselves back up and forge ahead.
 Eventually, and eventually does not have to be this week.
 Or this month.
 Or even the rest of the year, if that’s what it takes.

 A Lazy Summer Never Hurt Anyone

-When I was 10 and my sister was 6, for the first time, our parents were both working full-time during the summer.
+When I was 10 and my sister was 6, our parents were both working full-time during the summer for the first time.
 Left to our own devices, we woke up every morning and ate sugary cereal in recliners while watching The Smurfs.
 After hours of cartoons, we would go swim in the backyard pool (it was a different era, y’all).
 We’d come back in and prepare a bologna and cheese sandwich with Cheetos (in the sandwich) and fruit punch.
 We’d then watch Animaniacs and play Nintendo until dinnertime.
 And you know what?
 Those memories are some of the best from my entire childhood: being free, existing, no expectations, simply enjoying life and time with my family.

 So give yourself and your children a break for as long as it makes sense for your family and your situation.
 Take the pressure off of them . . . and off of you.